Best daily deals

 If you’re looking for something comfortable and with a good microphone, you should consider getting a pair of Bluetooth headphones for conference calls.
 But if you’re dead set on earbuds, the Powerbeats Pro is a good option.
 The buds’ microphone is more than decent, and they’re comfortable and stable thanks to their silicone ear tips and ear hooks.

-The Razer Hammerhead True Wireless Pro is a collaborative project from Razer, THX, and Comply, and they have wonderful sound quality due to its THX certification.
+The Razer Hammerhead True Wireless Pro is a collaborative project from Razer, THX, and Comply.
+They have wonderful sound quality due to their THX certification.
 Though the stemmed design doesn’t provide a lot of stability, the collaboration with Comply means these earbuds came out with a very comfortable fit, and you can replace the Comply memory foam tips with included silicone tips for a bit more stability.
 With the Razer Hammerhead True Wireless app, you can EQ the sound signature as well as enable Gaming Mode, which enables low-latency streaming.
 The Hammerhead True Wireless Pro also has active noise canceling, and it works pretty well at canceling out low-frequency noises.
-The microphone quality isn’t the absolute best, but overall these are a decent pair of earbuds if you find that they’re worth $199.
+The microphone quality isn’t the absolute best, but overall, these are a decent pair of earbuds if you find that they’re worth $199.

 The H1 chip is a creation of Apple, and it is a processing chip designed to perform convenient functions, including easy Bluetooth connectivity and audio decompression.
 H1 chip integration just means that a set of wireless earbuds has this chip inside of it.
 H1 chip earbuds have longer battery life than older Apple W1 chip integrated earbuds, can sense if you are wearing one or both earbuds, use Bluetooth 5.0, and support voice-activated Siri commands.
 The H1 chip uses an AAC codec and is only compatible with iPhones, so Android users don’t need to pay attention to it.